riccardo-df/riccardo-df.github.io/code.md

 <div style="display: flex; align-items: center;">
     <div style="flex: 1; font-size: 0.9em;">
         <em>Nonparametric data-driven approach to discovering heterogeneous subgroups in a selection-on-observables framework. 'aggTrees' allows researchers to assess whether there exists relevant heterogeneity in treatment effects by generating a sequence of optimal groupings, one for each level of granularity.
 For each grouping, we obtain point estimation and inference about the group average treatment effects.
-Please reference the use as [Di Francesco (2024)](https://arxiv.org/abs/2410.11408).</em>
+Please reference the use as
+        <a href="https://arxiv.org/abs/2410.11408">Di Francesco (2024)</a>.</em>
     </div>
     <div style="margin-left: 20px;">
         <a href="https://riccardo-df.github.io/aggTrees/">